-Today is what is referred to as “Quitter’s Day”.
+Today is what is referred to as “Quitter’s Day” or “Blue Monday”.
 This is when you will be most likely to give up on your New Year fitness resolutions.

 Essential reading: Top fitness trackers and health gadgets

-Research by Strava shows the date coincides with when we are most likely to give up on our New Year health goals.
-Last year they looked at 822 million global activities, collectively covering some 8 billion miles.
+A couple of years back Strava sifted through their data and found that the date coincides with when we are most likely to give up on our New Year health goals.
+They looked at over 800 million global activities, collectively covering some 8 billion miles.
 The day they pinpointed actually falls pretty much on Blue Monday.

 Other research has shown that 80% of us will not make it past mid-February before going back to the unhealthy old ways.
 Ultimately, only 10% will succeed.

-So it’s is clear.
-Most of us will fail to keep our 2021 resolutions.
+So it is clear.
+Most of us will fail to keep our 2022 resolutions.
 But there are things you can do to boost your chances.
 Ways to avoid the “Ah, screw it!” mentality that leads to cancelled or unused gym memberships.